chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ^Module 2

----

-21st Century Work
++ 21st Century Work --> Pragmatist hacker ethos
-software is eating the world
++ software is eating the world

-pragmatic hacker ethos
-quick history of Agile, what is DevOps
+# A Quick history of LEAN, Agile and what _exactly_ is DevOps?

++ Small batches
++ Unmet Needs
++ Action resolves theory

 ---